-Lady Bobcats beat Tigers for 4th straight win - The Tribune
+Lady Bobcats beat Tigers for 5th straight win - The Tribune

 The Lady Tigers hung around in the first quarter, but would struggle as the game went on.

-Shelby Easter led the way for the Lady Tigers scoring a team high 16 points trying to make up for the missing first team all-SOC guard Lexus Oiler.
-Oiler was one of the four players ruled out for the game.
+Shelby Easter led the way for the Lady Tigers scoring a team high 16 points.

 The Lady Bobcats poured it on the short-handed New Boston team in the second to head into the half with a comfortable 34-18 lead.
 Kimbler hit two more 3-pointers in the period and Brelan Baldridge added 6 points in the quarter.